hrvthzslt/personal-site/content/posts/mnm.md

 draft: false
 ---

-I was an Obsidian user for some time and I still really like it, but it was too much for my needs.
+I was an Obsidian user for some time and I still dig it, but it was too much for my needs.
+And the fact that it's a GUI program, did not jive well with my hunger to move my workflow to the mighty Command Line.
 There is only two function I need:

 - Creating a note to a destination